jaivigneshvenugopal/jaivigneshvenugopal.github.io/_posts/2021-06-27-ai-tetris-agent.markdown

 This process is repeated till a good enough solution emerges.

-This algorithm eventually - after running for 7/8 hours or so - yields a solution that gives a reputable highscore.
+This algorithm eventually - after running for 7/8 hours or so - yielded a solution that gave a reputable highscore.

 ### Tech Stack
 This desktop application was built using the following technologies: